Name: Peter Bishop

 Peter Bishop in Ohio

-year.
-According to the 1880 census entry for his daughter, Euphemia
+According to the 1880 census entry for Peter's daughter, Euphemia

-him clearly states he was born in Pennsylvania.
-Whether it be Virginia or
+for Peter clearly states he was born in Pennsylvania.
+Whether it be

-Pennsylvania, he probably would not have been related to the Bishops in
+Virginia or Pennsylvania, he probably would not have been related to the

-Perry township, Brown county, Ohio as their roots are believed to have been
+Bishops in Perry township, Brown county, Ohio as their roots are believed to

 Peter Bishop appears on the following census for 1820.
 If we presume that